 Schedule a time to meet with your pastor to discuss possibilities for observing Mother's Day in your parish.
-Express your desire to use this holiday to highlight the gift of life and the beauty of the vocation of motherhood.
+Present your idea of highlighting the gift of human life and the beauty of the vocation of motherhood through this holiday.
 Explain what ideas you have prayerfully considered, and ask what may be most appropriate for your parish.
+Ask his permission to move forward.
 Be open to the guidance of the Holy Spirit and your pastor throughout your conversation.